 At first glance, this dish seems to have a lot of moving parts, in that there are many steps.
 However, simplified it is really a 4-step process with three basic components that come together in a fourth and final step bringing all the ingredients together.
 If you approach it with that in mind, the undertaking doesn’t seem quite so daunting.

 The three action items are: cooking the noodles, sauteing the vegetables, and preparing the cream sauce.
-Cooking the noodles is basic with just boiling the water and then dropping the noodles in.
+Cooking the noodles is basically just boiling the water and then dropping the noodles in.

-They key here is to time the cooking so they come out a little under cooked, since they will continue to cook in the casserole.
+The key here is to time the cooking so they come out a little undercooked since they will continue to cook in the casserole.
 As long as you use a timer, you can set it and forget it while turning your attention to other things, like sauteing the veggies.

 So my wife, who likes to be organized, approached this in the following sequence: prepping all ingredients, preheating the oven, boiling the pasta water, dropping in the noodles and setting the timer for 2 minutes, heating the saute pan and adding the butter, draining the noodles, getting the onion and leek saute underway (8 mins total), starting the roux, and then working back and forth between the veggie saute and the sauce.

-This keeps them crispy so you get that crunch when you eat it.
+This keeps them crispy so you get that crunch when you eat them.
 Super tasty and sure to win over the skeptics.

 Tuna Casserole with Dill